360 product spin on Facebook

 - Paste a spin URL and it will appear as an animated GIF.

 - Or, upload a video, generated from your Sirv account.

 Note: In April 2018, Facebook stopped displaying animated GIFs on Facebook pages (i.e. pages used by businesses), so follow the video instructions below.
 Personal Facebook feeds can still display GIFs.

 Paste a spin URL

 2. Copy the URL of the spin.
 You can get the URL by right-clicking on the spin file and choosing “Copy Direct link”:

 The URL is also available under spin preview.
 It will look something like this:

-Step 3 – Paste the URL of the spin into a Facebook post and write any text you wish to include in the post.
-It’s normal if Facebook does not show a preview of the animated GIF – the GIF will show as soon as you publish the post.
+3. Paste the URL of the spin into a Facebook post and write any text you wish to include in the post.
+It’s normal if Facebook doesn’t show a preview of the animated GIF.
+Your GIF will appear as soon as you publish the post.

 4. Publish your post and you’ll see a beautiful spinning animation in your Facebook activity feed.

 The spin will be 500px width and up to 72 frames in length – making a high-quality, smooth animated GIF on Facebook.
 If your spin has more than 72 frames, some won’t appear in the animation.